 If your organisation has a procurement team, check with them if the Digital Training and Support framework is the right framework for your needs.
 Other frameworks may be more suitable, for example the Front Office Counter Services framework for central government services.
 You can also email the Government Digital Service for advice.

 Public sector organisations, including agencies and arm’s length bodies can use the framework.
-Check the list of approved organisations (MS Excel spreadsheet 3.52MB) to see if your organisation is eligible.
+Check the customer unique reference number (URN) list to see if you’re eligible.

 Assisted digital support (lot 1)